status-im/nimbus-eth2/README.md

 # Prep environment
 make update

+# Start a shell that uses the Nimbus compile environment
 ./env.sh bash

 # You're now in a shell environment that has the right Nim version available.